5 Segmentation

 graphics_theme_1

-In this case, our all-male and female segments tend to index older than our other segments and live an average distance from the park.
-On the other hand, our Young and Broke segment tends to live nearby.
-We gave Nearby Ned an ironic name since he tends to live the furthest from the park.
+We can use this sort of analysis to produce psychographic profiles.
+In this case, we can say that our all male and female segments tend to index older than our other segments and live an average distance away from the park.
+Our Young and Broke segment tends to live nearby.
+We gave Nearby Ned and ironic name since he tends to live the furthest from the park.

 Once again, we are just getting started.
 This example was produced to demonstrate how tedious segmentation can be.
-A complete analysis would be much more exhausting but repetitive.
+A full analysis would be much more exhausting, but repetitive.
 We covered the basic steps.

 5.6 Other segmentation methods

 There are hundreds of methods to segment data.
-Generally, start with the simplest method and work from there.
+As a general rule, start with the simplest method and work from there.
 That means using one rule to do it.
 Think Males and Females.
 There are many other tools that you could use:

 • K-means clustering